MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**fromCharCode:** A string method to get the actuall letter from a key press.

+**keypressed / charCode:** Short for character code, and allows us to detect which character was pressed.

 **Literal syntax:** The syntax of the language allows us to define a value of a specific type, using a series of characters.

     {